Skip to Content Top

 Can You Refuse a Breathalyzer Test If You Are Under 21?

 Many people understand that they have the right to refuse a breathalyzer test if they are pulled over on suspicion of driving under the influence.
-However, in many states, underage drivers are subject to a zero tolerance policy, which means that they are required to submit to a chemical test if an officer requests it.
+However, in many states, underage drivers are subject to a zero-tolerance policy, which means that they are required to submit to a chemical test if an officer requests it.
 If you refuse, you may face an automatic license suspension.
 If you are over the age of 21, you can refuse a breathalyzer test, but you may still face an automatic license suspension.
 In these cases, the best thing you can do is to contact an attorney as soon as possible to discuss your options.

-How to Fight Underage DUI Charges
+Effective Strategies to Fight Underage DUI Charges in Memphis

 When you hire us, our Memphis underage DUI attorney will conduct a thorough investigation into your case.
 We will look for any evidence that could be used to challenge the prosecution’s case against you.
 If the police made any mistakes during your arrest, we will find them and use them to your advantage.
 If you are a college student or high schooler, a DUI conviction could affect your ability to obtain scholarships and other opportunities.
 We will do everything we can to help you protect your future.